BTMPS Mystery Substance

 • In mid-July, UNC Street Drug Analysis lab obtained a reference standard of pure bis(2,2,6,6-tetramethyl-4-piperidyl) sebacate, and Erin Tracy made a definitive determination on July 22, 2024 of the identity of the substance.
 We are now confident about the identification.

 • The reference standard was provided to X-P Huang at UNC to run on the PRESTO-TANGO assay to determine GPCR binding sites, i.e., which human body receptors the substance actually binds to.
-This experiment is currently underway.
+Findings reveal essentially no binding at psychoactive receptor sites in human brain and body.

 • The FTIR and GCMS spectra were uploaded to this page and shared with the ACDC community the first week of August.